-- (1) Specification of vacuum insulation system(including and outline of the system, required degree of vacuum, data related to deterioration rate of the degree of vacuum during operation and, if deemed necessary by the society, a degree of vacuum-insulation performance curve) - (2) Construction drawing(including the arrangement of major elements for the system) - (3) Detail(specification, standard for manufacturing and quality control, maker, type, etc.) of major elements (outer shell, filler material or layered insulation, if applied, and supporting structure, etc.) - (4) Other associated accessories which are attached directly to the inner vessel or outer shell and their arrangements - (5) Test and inspection procedures for the vacuum insulation system (these are to be reflected in the inspection plan in Ch 4, 303.
+(1) Specification of vacuum insulation system(including and outline of the system, required degree of vacuum, data related to deterioration rate of the degree of vacuum during operation and, if

+- (2) Construction drawing(including the arrangement of major elements for the system) - (3) Detail(specification, standard for manufacturing and quality control, maker, type, etc.) of major elements (outer shell, filler material or layered insulation, if applied, and supporting structure, etc.) - (4) Other associated accessories which are attached directly to the inner vessel or outer shell and their arrangements - (5) Test and inspection procedures for the vacuum insulation system (these are to be reflected in the inspection plan in Ch 4, 303.
 1 of this Guidance) - (6) Installation procedure for the vacuum insulation system(installation and manufacturing method/process, arrangement of filler material or layered insulation, procedure and criteria for vacuumization(including means for confirming the degree of vacuum), setting plan for the supporting structure, procedure for quality control, non-destructive testing procedure and standards fro welds and other connection parts, and a repair plan for defects)